tharun-kumar-22/Cloud-Segmentation-and-Forecasting/README.md

 ## Confluence

-The [Confluence page](https://cloudforecasting.atlassian.net/wiki/x/VQAC) contains our documentation throughtout the project.
-It contains the presentations , discussions , project planning files etc.,
+The [Confluence page](https://cloudforecasting.atlassian.net/wiki/x/VQAC) contains our documentation throughout the project.
+It includes the presentations, discussions, project planning files, etc.,

 ## Data and Trained models